-Commercial broad breasted turkeys reach mature weight at about 16 to 22 weeks, as opposed to 26 to 28 weeks in Heritage turkey breeds.
+Commercial broad breasted turkeys reach mature weight at about 16 to 22 weeks, as opposed to 26 to 28 weeks in Heritage turkeys.

 Taste and Nutrition

-Heritage and production turkey meat are both fairly similar when it comes to nutrition.
-The most noticeable difference often comes from what the turkeys are fed.
+Meat from Heritage and production turkeys are fairly similar when it comes to nutrition.
+The most noticeable difference often stems from what the turkeys are fed.
 Allowing the flock to safely forage will lead to better nutrition and higher overall meat quality.
-Heritage breeds are naturally more likely to forage for a good percentage of their nutrients.
+Heritage varieties are naturally more likely to forage for a good percentage of their nutrients.

-While Heritage turkeys have less white meat than production breeds, most people agree the overall taste is worth the tradeoff.
+While Heritage turkeys have less white meat than their larger production counterparts, most people agree the overall taste is worth the tradeoff.
 Heritage turkeys also have a sub-layer of fat that develops during their longer grow-out time.
 The fat-to-meat ratio is still lean, but imparts a better flavor to the bird.